erica1i/EricaSoftDev/09_flask-static/readme.md

 ## Flask Serving Staticly
 - In order for Flask to even serve the html files staticly, app.py must first be run
+- The moment you quit app.py, static/foo(foo.html, fixie.html) is no longer connected to the server
 - static/foo.html serves up text on a new page
 - static/foo serves up a download